JPWetstein/fontaine/README.md

 	require './sample'
 	run Sample

 and smoke it!
-(After you\'ve put jquery-1.9.1.js into /public/javascripts/)
+(After you've put jquery-1.9.1.js into /public/javascripts/)

     rackup sample_config.ru

-Ok, that\'s pretty complicated.
+Ok, that's pretty complicated.
 Let me give you some further explanations.
-We\'ll start with
+We'll start with
 making a new Canvas:

     Fontaine::Canvas.new("TEST_CANVAS", 500, 500, "Your browser does not support the canvas tag", :style => "border:1px solid #000000;")

 This is pretty simple.
 The first parameter is simply the id of the canvas you will be displaying.
 The second and third parameters are the width and height of the canvas.
-The fourth is the alt text if the user\'s browser doesn\'t support <canvas>.
+The fourth is the alt text if the user's browser doesn't support <canvas>.
 Finally, the fifth parameter is a hash of any other html options you wish to add to the canvas.
-In this case, I\'m giving it a border.
+In this case, I'm giving it a border.

 Next, while initializing, you can give it a block of code to execute when the user takes actions related to the canvas.
 (Note, you can do this at any point once the canvas is initialized by passing a block to any of the action methods).